Taught course

 Course content

-The programme has close links to its twin MSc in Geographical Data Science and Spatial Analytics, which allows students to develop skills in Geographical Information Systems, analysis of satellite observations and Data Science techniques more widely.
-This will be complemented by hands-on teaching aimed at developing your coding skills in scientific programming and high-performance computing (with access to Bristol's unique supercomputing facilities).
+We welcome a diverse array of students from different subject backgrounds interested in developing skills in Geographical Information Science, analysis of satellite remote sensing and data science techniques more widely.
+Training in these areas is complemented by hands-on learning aimed at developing your coding skills in scientific programming and high-performance computing, with access to Bristol's unique supercomputing facilities.

-The School of Geographical Sciences ranks #1 in the UK for 'Geography and environmental studies' research (THE analysis of REF 2021).
-The MSc is taught by world-leading researchers from the School's Hydrology, Glaciology and Earth Systems research groups.
-It is closely linked to the School's Geocomputation research strand, which hosts seminars and workshops aimed at consolidating links between environmental modelling and Data Science.
+The School of Geographical Sciences is ranked first in the UK for 'Geography and Environmental Studies' research (Times Higher Education analysis of REF 2021).
+The MSc is taught by world-leading researchers from the School's research groups in both physical geography and quantitative spatial science, which host seminars and workshops aimed at consolidating links between environmental modelling and data science.

 Information for international students